 Introducing the Apple Tree Gardens

-The first garden in this area, the Apple Tree Border, was created back in the 1990s at Moosey's Country Garden.
-It seemed natural to feature some old orchard fruit trees and dig madly, if thoughtfully, around them.
+The Apple Tree Gardens are a collection of garden areas directly behind the house.
+The first garden in this area, the Apple Tree Border, was created back in the 1990s.
+I started digging around a row of fruit trees.
 Alas, the plum and the apricot missed out on the naming rights.

 Apple Tree Garden Border - 2010

-In the winter of 2006 thuggish Mermaid roses and a large chunk of the back fence were removed, and the lawn area opened up, giving views of the gardens by the water.
-And space for some rather odd chaps to enjoy a game of backyard cricket.
-And, of course, things are still changing.
+The top lawn between the woodshed and the Sleep Out is sheltered, the spongy grass perfect for flopping onto and cloud watching.
+In the winter of 2006 thuggish Mermaid roses and a large chunk of the back fence were removed, and the lawn area opened up, creating space for some rather odd chaps to enjoy a game of backyard cricket.